rat-pac/ratpac-two/doc/users_guide/outputs.rst

 ``mcPECharge``                 vector<double>       The true charge of each PE.
 =============================  ===================  ===================

 If ``include_tracking`` is set then we additionally add the following information to the ``output`` branch of the ntuple.
 These variables are filled from the ``RAT::DS::MCTrack`` and ``RAT::DS::MCTrackStep`` branches.
 The variables below are mostly 2D vectors.
 The inner vector is the set of steps along the particle track (``RAT::DS::MCTrackStep``) and the outer vector is the set of tracks along the particle trajectory (``RAT:DS::MCTrack``).
 In other words, each track can have many steps, each of which as an associated position, momentum, process, and volume.
+As a reminder, ``/tracking/storeTrajectory 1`` must also be set in the macro in order to save the tracking information.

 =============================  ======================  ===================
 **Name**                       **Type**                **Description**